The $64,000 Question: Everyday celebrities

-Question contestants sometimes became celebrities themselves for a short while, including 11-year-old Robert Strom (who won $192,000) and Teddy Nadler ($252,000 across both shows), the two biggest winners in the show's history.
+The $64,000 Question contestants sometimes became celebrities themselves for a short while, including 11-year-old Robert Strom (who won $192,000) and Teddy Nadler ($252,000 across both shows), the two biggest winners in the show's history.
 Other such newly made celebrities included Italian-born Bronx shoemaker Gino Prato, who won $32,000 for his encyclopedic knowledge of opera.
-The longest enduring of these newly made celebrities was psychologist Joyce Brothers.
-Answering questions about boxing, she became, after McCutchen, the second top winner, and went on to a career providing psychological advice in newspaper columns and TV shows for the next four decades.
+The longest enduring of these celebrities was psychologist Joyce Brothers.
+Answering questions about boxing, she became the second top winner, and went on to a career providing psychological advice in newspaper columns and TV shows for the next four decades.
 Another winner, Pennsylvania typist Catherine Kreitzer, read Shakespeare on The Ed Sullivan Show.
 TV Guide kept a running tally of the money won on the show, which hit $1 million by the end of November 1956.

 The American Experience (PBS) episode probing the scandal noted:

 All the big winners became instant celebrities and household names.
 For the first time, America's heroes were intellectuals or experts–jockey Billy Pearson on art, Marine Captain McCutchen on cooking–every subject from the Bible to baseball.
 Not only had the contestants become rich overnight, but they were also treated to a whirlwind of publicity tours, awards, endorsements and meetings with dignitaries.
 Cobbler Gino Prato, whose category was opera, was brought to Italy for a special performance at la Scala and honored by an audience with the Pope.
 After winning $64,000, spelling whiz Gloria Lockerman, an African American, became a guest speaker at the 1956 Democratic National Convention ...
 Eleven-year-old stock market expert Lenny Ross was asked to open up the New York Stock Exchange.